 NetCommunity

-NetCommunity is a database-based publication system developed by Fujitsu Finland.
-It is fully browser-driven and built on Microsoft technologies.
+NetCommunity is a database-driven content management system developed by Fujitsu Finland.
+It is fully browser-based and built on Microsoft technologies.

-NetCommunity is used at approximately 25 customers primarily in government sector.
-Websites implemented using NetCommunity include espoo.fi, turku.fi and vero.fi, and the online services of several ministries and inter-municipal hospital districts.
+NetCommunity is used at approximately 25 customers primarily in the government sector.
+Websites implemented using NetCommunity include espoo.fi, turku.fi, helmet.fi and vero.fi, and the online services of several ministries and inter-municipal hospital districts.

 NetCommunity is available as a turn-key version or fully customized to customer needs.
 In both versions, responsiveness is a built-in feature.